Beauty YouTuber: Criticism and controversy

 While beauty YouTubers have gained fame and influence, they have also faced criticism and public scrutiny.
 One major area of concern is transparency.
 Many influencers promote products without clearly disclosing paid partnerships or affiliate links, which has led to growing demands for clearer advertising standards.
 Additionally, controversies related to bullying, racism, and misinformation have become increasingly common.
 Feuds between high profile YouTubers such as Tati Westbrook, James Charles, and Jeffree Star, have gone viral and exposed the darker side of influencer culture.

+Analysts have noted that some beauty influencers adopt "transparent marketing" strategies by showing behind-the-scenes footage, or even mentioning money and business decisions.
+Supporters of this approach say that being open about these challenges can help viewers feel more connected to the beauty influencers.
+The Shane Dawson and Jeffree Star "Conspiracy Collection" is one example often mentioned in these discussions.
+The Beautiful World of Jeffree Star series showed moments such as frustration with early product samples, issues during product launch, and details about how profits would be split.
+It blurred the line that influencers often choose what to show and what to hide, making the "transparency" be more of a marketing strategy than authenticity from them.

 There is also ongoing criticism about the lack of diversity and representation in beauty content.
 Critics have pointed out the underrepresentation of creators of color and the way the algorithmic favoritism often promotes Eurocentric beauty standards.
 Influencers like Jackie Aina have used their platforms to call for inclusivity in product shade ranges and representation in campaigns.
 These conversations have led some brands to reevaluate their practices, but many argue that substantial change is still needed.